isomerpages/imda-disg/index.md

       subtitle: Our Partners
       id: textcards
       cards:
-        - title: "Read more about our success stories here! "
+        - title: Read more about our success stories here!
           description: ""
           linktext: Learn more
           url: /success-stories/